nidionis/Collinion_obsolete/README.md

 # colinion
-a cellular automaton/simulator
+a cellular automaton/simulator generator
-(same concept of the game of life)
+(ex: of the game of life)

-Implementing gravity was a cool idea for artistic work
+Inspired by Dimitri Collignon,

-algo experimented on libreoffice by Dimitri Collignon, Here some of his (musical) work:
+Here some of his (musical) work:
   - KanDi
     https://www.youtube.com/watch?v=dtM9G354OAw